osu-cascades/intouch-web/README.md

  ## Running Application
   * git clone repository in local directory
   * bundle install or exec bundle install (make sure you are in the cloned directory)
-  * rake db:create
+  * rake db:create:all
-  * rake db:migrate
+  * rails db:migrate
   * rails s or bundle exec rails s